picoCTF/start-problem-dev/example-problems/sanity-static-flag/README.md

 The following walkthough has 3 parts:

-1. File listing and explanation
+1. File listing

-2. Playtest deploy demo
+2. Deploy

-3. Modification of problem source and redeploy

-After the walkthrough there is an Appendix that goes into more detail about what each line in both files does.
+3. Testing

 ## Walkthrough

-### File Listing and Explanation
+### File Listing

 Using `cmgr`, the Sanity Download problem is just 2 files, 1. `problem.md`, and, 2. `Makefile`: